about

 ement Debug and Clone traits for Stats.

-that copies the instance when clone is invoked.
+Stats that copies instance when clone is invoked.

 Stats methods: